-Changing or Discontinuing Your Pre-Tax Contribution and/or Roth Contribution Election.
-You may change or discontinue your election to make Pre-Tax Contributions and/or Roth Contributions by submitting a new salary reduction election at any time via the Vendor's online platform.
-Your election will be effective as soon as administratively practicable after the date specified in your election or, if later, the date received by the College, but no earlier than the first day of the month following your submission of a completed salary reduction election.
+Changing or Discontinuing Your Elective Contributions.
+You may change or discontinue your election to make Elective Contributions by submitting a new salary reduction election at any time via the Vendor's online platform.
+Your election will be effective as soon as administratively practicable after the date specified in your election or, if later, the date received by the College.
 Termination of your salary reduction election will be effective as soon as administratively practicable after the date received by the College.
-Requests to change or discontinue Pre-Tax Contributions and/or Roth Contributions cannot be made retroactively.
+Requests to change or discontinue Elective Contributions cannot be made retroactively.